 11. Place your lead capture form strategically.

 Even if you create the most compelling lead capture form around, it’s all for naught if you place it at the bottom of your homepage after a ton of text.
-It’s also counterproductive if you use a pop-up form on an audience that often uses ad blockers.
-It may be best to place the form at the side of a webpage or host it as a separate page.
+It’s also counterproductive if you use a pop-up form for an audience that often uses ad blockers.
+It may be best to place the form on the side of a webpage or to host it as a separate page.

 Examples of powerful lead capture forms

-To end this discussion of lead capture forms, let’s look at two especially powerful lead capture forms.
+To end this discussion of lead capture forms, let’s look at a few especially powerful lead capture forms.

-On health brand Nugenix’s homepage appears a lead capture form that uses an eye-catching headline and an informative but brief CTA to state the company’s free sample offer and explain the brand’s value.
-Clicking the button leads to a second page, making this a multi-step form.
-The second page includes cybersecurity and trust logos alongside the ultimate call to action: entering information in exchange for a free sample.
+On health brand Nugenix’s homepage, there’s a lead capture form that uses an eye-catching headline and an informative-but-brief CTA to state the company’s free sample offer and explain the brand’s value.
+Clicking the button leads to a second page, making this a multistep form.
+The second page includes customer testimonials alongside the ultimate call to action: entering information in exchange for a free sample.

-CRM software provider Salesforce includes a free trial button at the top right of its homepage.
-This button directs visitors to a lead capture form that clearly states the incentive – a free trial – while briefly stating Salesforce’s value and telling readers exactly how to get their trial.
-Images and cybersecurity logos are also included, as is a small but important touch – the exact number of fields the reader will enter.
-Take a cue from Salesforce: Make your lead capture form not just easy to understand, but easy to use.
+Customer relationship management software provider Salesforce includes a free-trial button on the top right of the company’s homepage.
+This button directs visitors to a lead capture form that clearly states the incentive — a free trial — while briefly stating Salesforce’s value and telling readers exactly how to get their trial.
+Images and cybersecurity logos are also included, as is a small but important touch: the exact number of fields the reader will enter.
+Take a cue from Salesforce: Make your lead capture form not just easy to understand but also easy to use.

-Key takeaway: Nugenix and Salesforce provide good examples of lead capture forms because they are clear, informative and compelling.
+Nugenix, Salesforce and OptinMonster provide good examples of lead capture forms because they are clear, informative and compelling.